mayasandlin/CapstoneAI/README.md

 ![image](https://user-images.githubusercontent.com/110125695/214891810-e1cd01d9-f731-460b-a92b-7310533fc9f4.png)
 # Business Understanding and Data Understanding
 The industry was healthcare for this project.
 According to the CDC, age and smoking both increase the likelihood of having lung cancer.
-I chose a data set that considered both features, in addition to age, yellow fingers, anxiety, peer pressure, chronic disease, fatigue, allergy, wheezing, alcohol, coughing, shortness of breath, swallowing difficulty, and chest pain.
+I chose a data set that considered both features.
+Other features of the data included yellow fingers, anxiety, peer pressure, chronic disease, fatigue, allergy, wheezing, alcohol, coughing, shortness of breath, swallowing difficulty, and chest pain.
 # Modeling and Evaluation
 I utilized logistic regression for the baseline model.
 I created another model with Decision Trees.
 The Decision Tree model performed better.
 The baseline model had an accuracy of 88.46%.
 The decision tree model had an accuracy of 92.31%.